 (Caption - See Form 1; name as defendants the property and at least one owner.)
 1. (Statement of Jurisdiction - See Form 7.)
-2. This is an action to take property under the power of eminent domain and to determine ju compensation to be paid to the owners and parties in interest.
-3. The authority for the taking is 4.
+2. This is an action to take property under the power of eminent domain and to determine just compensation to be paid to the owners and parties in interest.
+3. The authority for the taking is 4 .
 The property is to be used for 5.
-The property to be taken is (describe in enough detail for identification - or attach ti description and state "is described in Exhibit A, attached.")
-6. The interest to be acquired is 7.
-The persons known to the plaintiff to have or claim an interest in the property are 8.
-There may be other persons who have or claim an interest in the property and whose name could not be found after a reasonably diligent search.
+The property to be taken is (describe in enough detail for identification - or attach the description and state "is described in Exhibit A, attached.")
+5. The interest to be acquired is 7.
+The persons known to the plaintiff to have or claim an interest in the property are (For each person include the interest claimed.)
+3. There may be other persons who have or claim an interest in the property and whose name could not be found after a reasonably diligent search.
 They are made parties under the designation "Unknown Owners."
-There efore, the plaintiff demands judgment: (a) condemning the property; (b) determining and awarding just compensation; and (c) granting any other lawful and proper relief.
+There fore, the plaintiff demands judgment: (a) condemning the property; (b) determining and awarding just compensation; and (c) granting any other lawful and proper relief.